 The officers that are mainly responsible for staff need to have more detailed knowledge of staff information.
-Within thirty days after they are elected, the president, the treasurer and any other officer designated by the board, will review the complete co-op file for the last year on all staff.
+Within thirty days after they are elected, the president, the treasurer and any other officer designated by the board, will review the complete co-op file on all staff.
 If there are any active complaints or other issues outstanding when they are elected, the retiring officers will give them all relevant information.